invocative/uimgui/README.md

 # UImGui
 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/psydack/uimgui?style=flat-square)
-<sub>([ImGui library](https://github.com/ocornut/imgui) is available under a free and permissive license, but needs financial support to sustain its continued improvements.
-In addition to maintenance and stability there are many desirable features yet to be added.
-If your company is using Dear ImGui, please consider reaching out.)</sub>

 UImGui (Unity ImGui) is an UPM package for the immediate mode GUI library using [ImGui.NET](https://github.com/mellinoe/ImGui.NET).
 This project is based on [RG.ImGui](https://github.com/realgamessoftware/dear-imgui-unity) project.
-This project use [FreeType](https://github.com/ocornut/imgui/tree/master/misc/freetype) as default renderer.
+This project use [FreeType](https://github.com/ocornut/imgui/tree/master/misc/freetype) as default the renderer.

+This is a fork of [UImGui](https://github.com/psydack/uimgui).

-**Using imgui 1.84 WIP**
+**Using ImGui 1.84 WIP**

 ----